-Sending samples to the wrong participant address is possible, but is avoided by careful and continuous comparison of label addresses, participant numbers and sample numbers against each other.
-Addresses in the participants' database are also updated as soon as changes are received from the participants.
+Sending samples to the wrong participant address is possible, but is avoided by careful and continuous comparison of label addresses and participant numbers against each other.
+Delivery addresses in the participants' database are also updated as soon as changes are made by the participants.